AlanDonohoe/alandonohoe/README.md

 ### Working With Ruby, Python & JavaScript.
 ### Web Applications & Some Data Science.

+👀 You might not see that many repos here, as they're either private or my work with organisations in their own github repos.

 <!--
 **AlanDonohoe/alandonohoe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.